MANCHESTER ESSEX REGIONAL SCHOOL DISTRICT

 The Manchester Essex Regional School District currently participates in accepting out-of-district students from all communities outside of the Manchester Essex region in Grades K through 12.
 MERSD will determine the grade level and the number of openings that will be available for the following fall.
 School Choice students are accepted for the fall only.
 Please note: intra-district placement is not an option for Manchester and Essex residents.

 School Choice Lottery

-MERSD lottery applications are available January through early March, with a final submission date of March 8, 2019 at 5:00pm.
-Selection must be free from any type of discrimination.
+MERSD lottery applications are available from January through early March, with a final submission date of March 4, 2023, at 5:00 pm.
+The selection must be free from any type of discrimination.
 Because the number of applications received usually exceeds the number of slots available, a lottery system is used to ensure fairness in the random selection process.
 On the day of the lottery, names are randomly drawn.
-Should a lottery student not accept the School Choice space, a second lottery will occur.

 The state recognizes the difficulty parents have if siblings are separated in different school districts.
 Thus, in 1994 an amendment to the School Choice law was enacted, “Any sibling of a student already enrolled in the receiving district shall receive priority for admission to said district.”
 Once those preferences are honored, the remaining openings must be filled through a random selection process.
 If the number of siblings applying for a certain grade level exceeds the number of slots available, then a sibling lottery will take place and no other applicants will be considered.